aws-cloudformation/aws-cloudformation-resource-providers-codegurureviewer/aws-codegurureviewer-repository/docs/README.md

 # AWS::CodeGuruReviewer::Repository

-An example resource schema demonstrating some basic constructs and validation rules.
+This resource schema represents the Repository resource in the Amazon CodeGuru Reviewer service.

 ## Syntax